Google Local Service Ads Services

 Google Local Services Ads vs. Google Lead Services

-It’s important to make sure you run your ads on Google Local Services and not Google Lead Services.
+Make sure you run your ads on Google Local Services and not Google Lead Services.
 The latter is a dubious advertising service that is notorious for showing users unsafe ads and redirecting them to unknown websites.

 Google Local Services Reviews